The Dolomites do not disappoint, but a heavy pack will make you want to turn back.

 Also a book or some sketch paper would be a great thing to bring to capture imagination.

-Weigh your bag before you go and if the scale is more than 15 pounds before you add water, Marie Kondo (a.k.a. purge) yourself, stat!
+Weigh your bag before you go and if the scale is more than 15 pounds before you add water, Marie Kondo (a.k.a. purge) your backpack, stat!

 Joy is hopping stone to stone over a mountain glacier creek with ease.